Bpeace: Donors, Partnerships, Recognition

-For The Washington Post, photojournalist Paula Lerner states “The Afghan women I met in the Bpeace programs have, like many Afghans, witnessed decades of war and endured much tragedy in their lives.
+For The Washington Post, photojournalist Paula Lerner stated “The Afghan women I met in the Bpeace programs have, like many Afghans, witnessed decades of war and endured much tragedy in their lives.
 It is striking that despite all they have been through they have not been defeated by it.
 By building their businesses they are rebuilding their lives and their world.
 And in the process helping to rebuild their country as well.”